rossprogram/rossprogram.github.io/students/to-apply.md

 ## Financial Information

-The fee to attend the 2022 Ross Program is $6000.
+The fee to attend the 2023 Ross/USA Program is $6000.
 That fee covers all room and board costs and all instructional expenses.

 ## Scholarships